Will Jennings: Career

-Jennings has written for a variety of artists, including Steve Winwood, Whitney Houston, Eric Clapton, B.B.
-King, Joe Sample, Rodney Crowell, Mariah Carey, Jimmy Buffett, Barry Manilow and Roy Orbison.
+Jennings was described as "the most erudite of lyricists".
+He wrote for a variety of artists, including Steve Winwood, Whitney Houston, Eric Clapton, B.B.
+King, Joe Sample, Rodney Crowell, Mariah Carey, Jimmy Buffett, Barry Manilow, and Roy Orbison.
+In Nashville he worked with other composers, and his first big hit came when Manilow took his joint composition with Richard Kerr, "Looks Like We Made It", to number 1 in 1977.

-With Steve Winwood, Jennings wrote a series of albums including Arc of a Diver, Talking Back to the Night and Back in the High Life, an album that contained the hits "Higher Love", "The Finer Things", and "Back in the High Life Again".
+With Steve Winwood, Jennings wrote a series of albums including Arc of a Diver, Talking Back to the Night, and Back in the High Life, an album that contained the hits "Higher Love", "The Finer Things", and "Back in the High Life Again".
 Winwood won the Record Of The Year and Outstanding Male Vocal Performance.
 Both Jennings and Winwood were nominated for the Song of the Year award for "Higher Love."

 With Joe Sample, Jennings wrote "Street Life" (a world-wide hit for the Crusaders with singer Randy Crawford) and several songs for various albums by the Crusaders for guest vocalists, including Joe Cocker ("I'm So Glad I'm Standing Here Today"), and Bill Withers ("Soul Shadows").
 Jennings and Sample also wrote the better part of three albums for B.B.
-King, Midnight Believer in 1978, Take It Home in 1979, and There is Always One More Time in 1991.
+King, Midnight Believer in 1978, Take It Home in 1979, and There Is Always One More Time in 1991.

 Richard Kerr and Jennings wrote "Somewhere in the Night" and "Looks Like We Made It" for Barry Manilow and "I'll Never Love This Way Again" for Dionne Warwick.

-Deana Martin recorded one of Jennings’ songs, "I Know Who You Are", on her 2016 album Swing Street.
+Deana Martin recorded one of Jennings's songs, "I Know Who You Are", on her 2016 album Swing Street.